WavefrontDiffusion: Dynamic Decoding Schedule for Improved Reasoning: Experiments

 All experiments are performed in a strict \emph{zero-shot} setting without chain-of-thought prompting or few-shot examples.
 Any intermediate reasoning traces are generated by the model itself rather than injected hints.
-For reasoning benchmarks (GSM8K, MATH, BBH) we report accuracy using \emph{exact match} (EM), and for HumanEval we report \emph{pass@1} accuracy.
+For reasoning benchmarks (GSM8K, MATH, BBH) we report accuracy using \emph{exact match} (EM), and for HumanEval and MBPP we report \emph{pass@1} accuracy.
 For semantic quality evaluation (Section~\ref{sec:semantic_eval}), we use the WikiText dataset.
 We randomly sample 1,000 sentences and repeat evaluations several times, then report the averaged scores.

-\textbf{Model and Baselines.} We use two discrete diffusion language models, \textbf{LLaDA-8B-Instruct} and \textbf{LLaDA-1.5}.
+\textbf{Model and Baselines.} We use three discrete diffusion language models: \textbf{LLaDA-8B-Instruct}, \textbf{LLaDA-1.5}, and \textbf{Dream-7B}~\citep{ye2025dream7bdiffusionlarge}.
 Keeping the same backbone across all methods ensures that performance differences come only from the decoding schedule.
 We compare WavefrontDiffusion with two baselines: 1) \textbf{Standard Diffusion}, which updates all masked tokens in parallel at every step.
 This highlights the effect of structured scheduling.
 2) \textbf{BlockDiffusion}, which denoises fixed, non-overlapping blocks in a rigid order and is the current state-of-the-art among block-based schedules.

 \textbf{Evaluation Protocol.} All experiments run in a \emph{deterministic environment} with temperature set to 0.0.
 This setting removes randomness and guarantees reproducibility, so we do not report standard deviations or seed-based variation in the main tables.
 The computational budget is controlled by fixing the number of forward steps to \textbf{1024} for every method.
 We measure cost as the \emph{wall-clock runtime} needed to complete evaluation on each dataset.
 Because runtime can vary slightly across runs, the reported cost may differ by a small margin even when the number of forward steps is identical.
 All core hyperparameters (wavefront size $F$, expansion radius $R$, and step budget $T$) are provided in the Appendix to ensure transparency and reproducibility.